BaguetteYeeter/eggpm/README.md

 The config file `eggpm.conf` is stored in sysconfdir, aka PREFIX/etc

-EggPM does not install a default config file, although it should now that I think about it...

-For now, the config only has one option, repository.

 The syntax is simply key=value

 To add a repository to EggPM, just add the following to eggpm.conf